1oduran1/INST414_Final/README.md

 Evaluating models:
     Run "make predict" in the terminal.
-Specify the argument make train MODEL_TYPE= Options for the MODEL_TYPE argument include "xgboost" or "random_forest" or "both" to train one or both models The model.pkl files get saved to the models folder.
+Specify the argument make train MODEL_TYPE= Options for the MODEL_TYPE argument include "xgboost" or "random_forest" or "both" to train one or both models The prediction csv files get saved to the models folder.
 Default is "both".

-    Run "make plots"
+    Run "make plots" in the terminal to generate confusion matrices for the holdout dataset.
+    Specify the argument make train MODEL_TYPE=
+    Options for the MODEL_TYPE argument include "xgboost" or "random_forest" or "both" to train one or both models.
+    Default is "both"

 Reproducing results:
-    Run "make all" to run
+    Run "make all" to run the pipeline from the beginning to end.